cqse/teamscale-jacoco-agent/agent/README.md

 - `[POST] /testrun/start` If you configured a connection to Teamscale via the `teamscale-` options, this will fetch impacted tests from Teamscale and return them in the response body.
 The format is the same as returned by Teamscale itself.
 You may optionally provide a list of all available test cases in the body of the request.
-These will also be used to generate the test-wise coverage report in `[POST] /testrun/end`.
+These will also be used to generate the testwise coverage report in `[POST] /testrun/end`.
 The format of the request body is:

   ```json
     [